ektorasdev-zz/Traffic-Signs-Classifier/writeup_template.md

 * validation set accuracy of 93%
 * test set accuracy of 93%

-To train the model i used the LeNet architecture and mostly by tweaking variables like the learning rate, batch size and appropriate data preprocessing including normalization/grayscaling, i managed to raise the validation accuracy and get the 93% test accuracy result.
+To train the model i used the LeNet architecture.
+I started the training by having a learning rate of 0.006, 10 epochs, 150 batch size and a probability of 1.0.
+With these variables i was able to get a 98% validation accuracy but the maximum test accuracy i was getting was only 90%.
+Then i decided to make a change by removing the probability factor and increase the epochs to 25.
+With that after a few training sets i got a result of 91.3%.
+So i decided to tune the variables even more and after a lot of training examples i managed to get a 93% test validation with a learning rate of 0.001, 35 epochs and 128 batch size.

 ### Test a Model on New Images